Is Your Workout Harming Your Teeth?

 Is it safe to exercise while wearing braces?

 If you’re considering getting braces to straighten your teeth, you needn’t worry about how it will affect your exercise routine.
-It’s perfectly okay to continue working out while wearing braces.
+It’s perfectly okay to continue working out while wearing braces, as a negative answer to the question is workout harming your teeth.

 Getting braces fitted doesn’t hurt, although they can be a bit uncomfortable at first.
 The same goes for the adjustments you’ll need at regular intervals with certain types of braces.
 Any discomfort you do experience shouldn’t be bad enough to stop you exercising, though.